 Not surprisingly, those with lower incomes were far more likely to do so.
 About 49% of those earning under $25,000 annually engaged in risky card usage, while only 29% of those earning more than $75,000 did.
 African Americans (56%) were almost twice as likely as whites (35%) to pay credit card interest or fees.

 The report echoes other research showing that credit card usage is up by many measures.
 The American Banking Association (ABA) reported earlier this year that new credit card account volume rose a stunning 16.5% during 2015.

 “Recent growth in the credit card market is consistent with what we’re seeing in the broader economy,” Jess Sharp, executive director of ABA’s Card Policy Council, said in a press release.
 “With nearly 6 million jobs created over the last two years, it’s natural to see strong growth in new cards and purchase volumes.
 Faster wage growth and healthy levels of disposable income have helped shore up many account holders who may have had difficulty managing their credit in the past.
 Consumers are now in a better position to pay on time and rebuild their credit.”

 With all this flurry of activity, the FINRA report suggests that many consumers are still engaging in what might be the riskiest of all behaviors: Failing to shop around and get the best credit card deal.
 Only 35% of adults said they compared information from “more than one company” when obtaining their most recent credit card.
 Millennials, at 46%, were slightly more likely to comparison shop than the rest of the population.

 If you’re thinking about getting a new credit card, it’s a good idea to shop around.
 You can start by finding out your credit scores, as this will help you get an idea of what terms and conditions you may qualify for.
-You can view two of your credit scores for free, updated each month, on Credit.com.
+You can view two of your credit scores for free, updated every 14 days, on Credit.com.